peteroupc/peteroupc.github.io/random.md

 The following definitions are helpful in better understanding this document.

-- **Random number generator (RNG).** A number generator that outputs numbers that seem to occur by chance.
-(In this document, RNGs are limited to those that seek to generate random numbers that are approximately uniformly distributed.)
+- **Random number generator (RNG).** A number generator that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[(4)](#Note4)</sup>.
-- **Pseudorandom number generator (PRNG).** A number generator that outputs seemingly random numbers using a deterministic algorithm, that is, an algorithm that returns the same output for the same input and state every time.
-(In this document, RNGs include PRNGs.)
+- **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm, that is, an algorithm that returns the same output for the same input and state every time.
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
 - **Period.** The maximum number of values in a generated sequence for a PRNG before that sequence repeats.
 The period will not be greater than 2<sup>`L`</sup> where `L` is the PRNG's _state length_.